 • Power on/IML pushbutton.
 When this pushbutton is pressed, a power on of the support processor subsystem and IML of the support processor occur.
-At the successful completion of these operations, the balance of the 4341 Processor is powered on.
+At the successful completion of these operations, the balance of the 4341 Processor is powered on as are all I/O devices that are set to be powered on/off with the processor.
 An IML of instruction processing function microcode occurs automatically if the operator has specified an automatic IML after power on using the program load display (see discussion under "Program Load Display" in Section 12:10).

-Then a power-on reset of the 4341 Processor (clear reset and time-of-day clock reset) is performed.
+Then a power-on reset of the 4341 Processor (clear reset and timeof-day clock reset) is performed.
 The processor is placed in the stopped state and the program load display is shown on the operator console.
 When a power on is not successful, an IML and reset do not occur.
 This pushbutton is also used to perform an IML of the support processor only when power is already on.